kristopolous/ytmix/README.md

     mysql -uroot yt < mysql-dump.db

-As far as the mysql credentials they are in [lib/db.php](https://github.com/kristopolous/ytmix/blob/master/lib/db.php).
+As far as the mysql credentials they are in [secrets/db.ini](https://github.com/kristopolous/ytmix/blob/master/secrets/db.ini).
 Oh dear, now you know my localhost doesn't have a password for root.
 Woe is me.
+Also, there's some notes in the [parent directory's readme](https://github.com/kristopolous/ytmix/blob/master/secrets).

 There's two tables ... one that has the playlist and one that has a normalized set of the tracks.
 The tracks table is used for